ach26188/socautomationlab/README.md

 Execute within the powershell command
 <pre><code>./Mimikatz/</code></pre>

-Step 2: After executing the Mimikatz we should see the event from the archives index from Part 5 step 8 that we created.
+Step 2: After executing the Mimikatz, we should see the event from the archives index from Part 5 step 8 that we created.
 ![mimkatz ](https://github.com/user-attachments/assets/0ce3b3d6-0acb-4f4f-bb2d-59963258a59e)

 Events of Mimikatz